 Distinguishing between a scam and true love is often difficult for the individual caught up in the whirlwind romance.
 Nevertheless, these scams usually follow a pattern.
 People like Maria scheme their way into seniors’ lonely hearts, win their trust, drain their finances and then disappear.
 Not only do the seniors suffer financial loss, but they also experience emotional harm.

-Here are some of the signs and how you can safeguard yourself or aging loved ones:
+The signs of senior scams and how you can safeguard yourself or aging loved ones

 Heather Campbell is a PhD student in law at Queen’s University in Kingston, Ontario.
 She was previously a lawyer in British Columbia, Canada.
 Follow her on Twitter @SeniorsLaw.